 Tourism trends and ageing

-Tourists aged 65 or over accounted for nearly 1 in 4 tourism nights for private purposes by EU residents in 2018, while people aged 55+ accounted for 41 %.
+Tourists aged 65 or over accounted for nearly 1 in 4 tourism nights for private purposes spent by EU residents in 2019, while people aged 55+ accounted for 41 %.

 Senior tourists make longer trips, preferably in their country of residence and staying at non-rented accommodation.

-Within the trips for personal purposes, the share of trips for leisure, holidays and recreation was lower for senior travellers, while the category "other private/personal purposes" was higher — this category included trips relating to health treatment.
-No significant difference was observed between the younger and older tourists regarding trips to visit relatives and friends (see Figure 2).
+Within the trips for personal purposes, the share of trips for leisure, holidays and recreation was lower for senior travellers, while the other two categories "visiting friends and relatives" and "other private/personal purposes" (including trips relating to health treatment) were higher (see Figure 2).

 Does retirement boost travel?

-Tourists aged 65 or over accounted for nearly 1 in 4 tourism nights for private purposes spent by EU residents aged 15 or over (see Figure 3).
-This figure was equal to this age group’s share in the population aged 15+ (24 %).
-However, when looking at the broader group of tourists aged 55 or over, the gap increased by 2 % as people aged 55+ accounted for 41 % of tourism nights for private purposes while their share in the population aged 15+ was 39 %.
+Tourists aged 65 or over accounted for nearly 1 in 4 (23 %) tourism nights for private purposes spent by EU residents aged 15 or over (see Figure 3).
+This figure was close to this age group’s share in the population aged 15+ (24 %).

 Older people participate less in tourism

 However, there were major differences between countries.
 In Sweden the share of the age group 65+ in the tourist population was equal to the share of this age group in the total population (24 %).
-On the other hand, in Bulgaria, Croatia, Lithuania, and Romania this age group amounted to less than 10 % of that country’s tourist population, while people aged 65+ made up 25 %, 24 %, 23% and 22 % respectively of the total 15+ population.
+On the other hand, in Bulgaria and Lithuania this age group amounted to less than 10 % of that country’s tourist population, while people aged 65+ made up respectively 25 % and 23 % of the total 15+ population.

-In 2018, 36 % of the European residents aged 15 and over did not participate in tourism, which means that they did not make any trip for personal purposes with at least one night away from home.
+In 2019, 35 % of the EU residents aged 15 and over did not participate in tourism, which means that they did not make any trip for personal purposes with at least one night away from home.
 Looking at age groups, more than half (51 %) of people aged 65+ did not undertake any trip (see Figure 5); this is by far the highest proportion of people not participating in tourism in any age group.
-Among the rest of the population (people aged 15-64), only 32 % on average did not make any trips.
+Among the rest of the population (people aged 15-64), only 30 % on average did not make any trips.

 Table 2 shows that in all Member States the share of older people not participating in tourism was higher than the share of the general population aged 15+ not participating in tourism.

 There were still major discrepancies between countries.
-Finland had by far the lowest general non-participation rate (only 9 % of the population aged 15+ did not engage in tourism), followed by the Netherlands and Sweden (both with 15 %).
-The share of older people aged 65 or over not participating in tourism was 21 % in Finland and 25 % in the Netherlands and in Sweden.
-It should be mentioned here that Norway had even lower shares, with only 7 % of the population 15+ and 13% of people aged 65+ not participating in tourism.
+The Netherlands and Sweden had the lowest general non-participation rates (only 15 % of the population aged 15+ did not engage in tourism), followed by Luxembourg and Finland (both with 17 %).
+These four countries also recorded the lowest rates of older people aged 65 or over not participating in tourism, with 24 % in the Netherlands, followed by Sweden (25 %), Finland (29 %) and Luxembourg (31 %).
+It should be mentioned here that Norway had even lower shares, with only 10 % of the population 15+ and 19% of people aged 65+ not participating in tourism.

-On the other hand, Romania had the highest general non-participation rate (73 % of the population aged 15+), followed by Bulgaria (66 %), while the share of people aged 65+ not making any trips was in both countries 88 %.
+On the other hand, Romania had the highest general non-participation rate (71 % of the population aged 15+), followed by Bulgaria (63 %), while the share of people aged 65+ not making any trips was respectively 86 % and 89 %.

 Nearly half of the Europeans aged 65+ who did not make tourism trips mentioned health reasons

-Tourists aged 65+ had very different reasons not to travel compared with other age groups.
-46 % gave health as one of the main reasons, and this was the most frequently cited reason (see Figure 6).
-However, among the rest of the population (tourists aged 15 to 64), only 10 % cited health.
+Europeans aged 65+ had very different reasons not to travel compared with other age groups.
+47 % gave health as one of the main reasons, and this was the most frequently cited reason (see Figure 6).
+Among the rest of the population (aged 15 to 64), only 12 % cited health.

-Furthermore, 30 % of tourists aged 65+ showed no interest in travelling, almost double the proportion in other age groups (in the 15-64 age group, this figure was 18 %).
+Furthermore, 35 % of persons aged 65+ showed no interest in travelling, while in the 15-64 age group, this figure was 20 %.

 This disparity was mirrored at national level.
-In Table 3, the main reason for not travelling is highlighted for each country and for each age group (15-64 and 65+).
-Looking at the 15-64 age group, in 22 of the 27 EU Member States, financial reasons were mentioned most frequently.
-Among people aged 65+, health reasons were the most commonly stated reason in 20 out of the 27 Member States.
+In Table 3, the most frequently cited reason for not travelling is highlighted for each country and for each age group (15-64 and 65+).
+Looking at the 15-64 age group, in 23 of the 27 EU Member States, financial reasons were mentioned most frequently.
+Among people aged 65+, health reasons were the most commonly stated reason in 17 out of the 27 Member States, followed by no interest to travel in six Member States and financial reasons in the remaining four Member States.

 In order to observe how the seasonal patterns of travel habits change with age, this chapter compares the distribution of nights spent by the two age groups 15-64 and 65+ over the year.

 The peak season, the shoulder season and the winter season for the two age groups are now analysed using pie charts.
-As shown before, for people aged 65+, the shoulder season was much more pronounced (more than half of all nights were spent during this time) than the typical peak season (just over 1 in 4 nights were spent in July or August).
+As shown before, for people aged 65+, the shoulder season was much more pronounced (more than half of all nights were spent during this time) than the typical peak season (28 % of their tourism nights were spent in July or August).
 Furthermore Figure 8 shows that for people aged 15-64, over half (54 %) of the nights were spent in the summer or winter season.

 Travel preferences and expenditure of tourists aged 65 years or over